-[Boston: Benjamin Edes, ca. Jan.
-28, 1777].
+[Boston: Benjamin Edes, ca. January 28, 1777].
 Broadside, 13 3/4 x 8 1/4 inches.
-Expertly repaired separation along upper horizontal fold, short fold separation to left side of middle horizontal fold, moderate marginal dampstaining.
+Docketed on verso.
+Expertly repaired separation along upper horizontal fold, short fold separation at left side of middle horizontal fold, moderate marginal dampstaining.
 About very good.
-Untrimmed, docketed on verso.
+Untrimmed.
 Item #WRCAM54698

 A rare recruitment broadside attempting to entice Massachusetts recruits into the Continental Army, printing the resolutions of the Continental Congress and the Massachusetts House in the months following the Declaration of Independence.

 The inducements offered by the Continental Congress include $20 in bounty, 100 acres of land, a new suit of clothes each year, and a half-pay disability pension if "disabled in the Service of the United States of America as to render him incapable afterwards of getting a Livelihood."
 The state offers an additional £20 if the new recruit arrives with "a good effective Fire-Arm, and also a Bayonet, or in Lieu thereof, a Sword, Hatchet or Tomahawk, a Cartridge Box and Knapsack."
 The Congress even offers a free blanket, or a reimbursement of eighteen shillings if the soldier brings his own.